Justices seem set to allow emergency abortions in Idaho for now, a prematurely posted opinion says

 A federal judge initially sided with the Democratic administration and ruled that abortions were legal in medical emergencies.
 After the state appealed, the Supreme Court allowed the law to go fully into effect in January.

-Associated Press writers Amanda Seitz in Washington and Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this report.
+Associated Press writers Amanda Seitz and Linley Sanders in Washington, Geoff Mulvihill in Cherry Hill, New Jersey, and Hallie Golden in Seattle contributed to this report.

 Follow the AP's coverage of the U.S. Supreme Court at https://apnews.com/hub/us-supreme-court.